limalib/docs/docs/source/faq.rst

 The players can introduce themselves to each other via the ``introduce`` verb.
 Either to one person in the room or the entire room.
 After being introduced, they will show up normally by name.

-LIMA using a centralized parsing structure where all messages for receivers are created at once, and the situations above allows the messages to be created for the sender, the other person involved, and the rest.
+LIMA relies heavily on a centralized parsing structure where all messages for receivers are created at once, and the situations above allows the messages to be created for the sender, the other person involved, and the rest of people in the room.
 This system is very effective, and widely used for combat, emotes, verbs and  other in-room actions and is not recommended to be changed.

 Short version: If players want to keep their identity hidden, do not do emotes or actions.